-Departing from the rear of the Seastar you follow the descent line down to a comfortable depth of 5 metres, the mooring blocks are literally adjacent to the first “bommie” a distinctive type of coral growth.
-From here your guide will show through what is a maze of coral (it takes several weeks for the Dive Masters to fully learn and understand this area) and don’t be surprised to see tiny reef sharks, anemone families, caves of small fish, painted crayfish (lobster), turtles, rays and cute epaulette sharks, just to name a few.
+Departing from the rear of the Seastar you follow the descent line down to a comfortable depth of aproximately 8 metres, the mooring blocks are literally adjacent to the first “bommie” a distinctive type of coral growth.
+From here your guide will show through what is a maze of coral (it takes several weeks for the Dive Masters to fully learn and understand this area) and don’t be surprised to see tiny reef sharks, anemone fish, caves filled with small fish, painted crayfish (lobster), turtles, rays and cute epaulette sharks, just to name a few.

 You start from the Seastar, dive around and through the corals, returning to the boat at the completion of the dive.

 There are many different dive trails that can be taken from this one location and there is ample time to complete 2 full dives should you choose.

 Those experienced divers can choose to be taken to the “Wild Side” this is a one way dive, you enter the water from the dive tender and make a dive returning to the Seastar.
 There are rays, sharks, schools of thousands of small reef fish, lion fish, puffer fish, live conch shells, enormous giant clams and not to forget the walls of coral.